typestyle/typestyle.github.io/src/docs/intro.md

 # Utilities

-TypeStyle core is actually **very** small (~1k) and you are free to use just that.
+TypeStyle core is actually **very** small (~6k gz) and you are free to use just that.
 However this guide and TypeStyle is designed to be approachable by both beginner and expert CSS devs.
 So we provide utilities that are mentioned next.

 # About `csx`
 Provided as a separate library (`npm install csx`):